gurry/efi/README.md

 - Is a work in progress.
 API surface can change without notice.
 - Currently only `x64` architecture is supported.
-- Tested to compile only with Rust nightly version `nightly-2023-01-12`.
-May not compile with others.
-You must force this version using a `rust-toolchain` file (as shown in the following section)

 ## Writing a UEFI Application